shivankgoel003/Mortality-in-Alberta/README.md

-# Respiratory-Related Mortality Rates Show A Positive Correlation With Increasing Air pollution
+# Related Mortality Rates Show A Positive Correlation With Increasing Air pollution

 ## Overview
 This repository contains the data analysis for our research conducted on the impact of air pollution on respiratory and cardiac related mortality rates in Alberta.
 Our study investigates the relationship between Air Quality Health Index (AQHI), particulate matter (PM2.5) concentrations, and the occurrence of diseases such as Chronic Obstructive Pulmonary Disease, Ischemic Heart Disease, Acute Myocardial Infarction, and Lung Cancer.
 We provide a detailed examination of the potential correlations between air quality and mortality through modeling  during the study period from 2012 to 2022.